wesrer/aruki_rs/Aruki.md

 ## Goal

-The Goal of the game is to checkmate your opponent's king, just like in chess (i.e. there should be no legal move left for the opponent where is relived of a check).
+The Goal of the game is to checkmate your opponent's king, just like in chess (i.e. there should be no legal move left for the opponent where he can be relived of a check).

 ## Board